dstefanelli/docu-hub/README.md

 - Bootstrap CDN and svg icons to speed up layout.
 - Vite to compile and serve the project.
 - Vitest to run unit testing.
+- Implemented as a **monorepo**, meaning both the frontend and backend are developed within a single repository to simplifies local development.

 ## 🚀 Features